Maestro by Oteligence · Java Observability

 javaagent.config

-Full OTel Java Agent configuration — exporter endpoint, protocol, service name, instrumentation toggles (JDBC, HTTP, JVM metrics, Micrometer, propagators).
-Managed via the Projects UI.
-Overwritten on each maestro analyze — do not edit manually.
+Full OTel Java Agent configuration — exporter endpoint, protocol, service name, sampler, instrumentation toggles (JDBC, HTTP, JVM metrics, Micrometer, propagators).
+Resolved for your goals + APM.
+Regenerated each time you re-run analysis — do not edit manually.

 -Dotel.javaagent.configuration-file=.o11y/javaagent.config